-Continuing Services Children's Social Workers are still mandated to have regular contact with their clients to ensure the well-being of children.
-The requirements of face-to-face visits will be modified to allow for flexibility so that our CSWs can use virtual methods to communicate.
-Please understand however that there will continue to be times when our staff need to make face-to-face contact with our children to ensure their safety.
-We ask that you work alongside us and together we will make the best decisions on a case-by-case basis to address in person visits to children and your facilities.
+The requirements of some face-to-face visits will be modified to allow for flexibility so that DCFS staff can use virtual methods to communicate.
+Please understand, however, that there will continue to be times when our staff need to make face-to-face contact with children to ensure their safety.
+We ask that you work alongside us and together we will make the best decisions on a case-by-case basis to address in person visits with children in your facilities.

-Children's Social Worker monthly visitation with children/youth linked here) providing new guidelines permitting monthly social worker visits to be accomplished through videoconferencing when an emergency prohibits or strongly discourages face-to-face contact for a public health reason or other similar public or individual health challenges.
+Children's Social Worker monthly visitation with children/youth monthly social worker visits to be accomplished through videoconferencing when an emergency prohibits or strongly discourages face-to-face contact for a public health reason or other similar public or individual health challenges.

 All children in foster care placements must receive monthly social worker visits.
-Generally, the Administration for Children and Families (ACF) has considered only face to-face visitation to count towards this requirement.
-However, an All County Letter was issued on March 21, 2020 (ACL 20-25, copy
+An All County Letter was issued on March 21, 2020 (ACL 20-25, copy linked here) providing new guidelines permitting